Diversity for Dummies: Making Multiculturalism Work

 Concepts covered include the cultural, historical, and philosophical foundations of education in a multicultural society.
 We begin by outlining the principles of multicultural education, before looking at the connections between issues such as race, class, gender, and sexual orientation.

 We also cover less addressed issues of diversity such as language, geography, religion, and the youth culture.
 Optional discussions, activities, and a range of additional readings deepen the learning so that anyone taking the class can put the ideas into practice right away.

-Dr. Warren Chalklen is an education innovator who has taught over 38,000+ students across 166 countries using online and face to face platforms.
-He is passionate about building individual and organizational capacity in the fields of diversity, policy analysis, and data driven performance with softwares such as Excel, Salesforce and Balanced Scorecard tools.
-In his spare time he loves to travel and recently returned from a vacation in Brazil!
+Dr. Warren Chalklen is a passionate South African and education innovator who has taught over 145,046+ students across 182 countries using online and face to face platforms.
+He is obsessed with realizing a better world through building individual and organizational capacity in the fields of diversity, policy analysis, and data driven performance with softwares such as Excel, Salesforce and Balanced Scorecard tools.
+In his spare time he loves to travel and recently returned from a vacation in Cuba!